svodnik/JS-SF-9-homework/README.md

 ==========================================

 > Office hours with Sasha (`@sasha` on Slack):<br>
-Tuesdauys & Thursdays from 5:00-6:00, located at the common table to the left of the front desk.
+Tuesdays & Thursdays from 5:00-6:00, located at the common table to the left of the front desk.

 How To Use This Repo
 --------------------